jordalgo/wordpress-docker/README.md

 `docker cp wordpressdocker_composer_1:/var/www/html/wp-content/plugins ./wp-content/` `docker cp wordpressdocker_composer_1:/var/www/html/wordpress .`

+**Note**: You don't have to re-run above if you already have the wordpress and plugins folders in the local directory and you haven't changed the composer.json file.

 This creates four docker containers:
 - MySQL database
 - Wordpress Container (php/apache)